Antidote1911/arsenic/README.rst

 1. **Raw Data** - No encoding.
 The file is more compact than Base64 and hexadecimal encoding, but it can' be opened by text editor.

 2. **Base64**  - The file can be opened with a text editor.
-Exellent for send encrypted file by email, forums or printed ! )
+Excellent for send encrypted file by email, forums or printed ! )

 3. **Hexadecimal** -same as base64 but produce bigger files